 The Lake Roe Project is located 100km east of Kalgoorlie between two large gold deposits, the 3.5Moz Carosue Dam mine and the 0.9Moz Karonie gold deposit, located 60km north and 40km south of Lake Roe respectively.
-The Lake Roe project comprises five granted tenements and one application with an overall area of ~550sqkm.
+The Lake Roe Project comprises nine granted exploration licences and two applications, plus a granted mining lease, with an overall area of ~680sqkm.

 Breaker identified a significant new 6km-long gold system at Lake Roe in August 2015 using wide-spaced aircore drilling in an area of thin (5m-10m) transported cover.
-Three subsequent phases of RC drilling commencing in March 2016 resulted in three separate gold discoveries that now constitute one continuous 2.2km-long discovery.
+Three subsequent phases of RC drilling commencing in March 2016 resulted in three separate gold discoveries that now constitute one continuous 3.2km-long discovery (Bombora).

 Gold mineralisation at Lake Roe typically occurs as sulphide-impregnated “lode” and stockwork mineralisation in the upper, iron-rich part of a thick fractionated dolerite, the Bombora Dolerite.
 This style of mineralisation is the dominant mineralisation style in Western Australia and is similar to that at several major gold deposits in WA including the Golden Mile, St Ives, Paddington and White Foil.
 These deposits typically have good depth potential.

 Metallurgical testwork results point towards low processing opex/capex with: